-line 5) NATOM, number of atoms with explicit x, y, z coordinates lines 6) NATOM lines, each with: NUME X, Y, Z MLC ISPEN QRG, where in .oeh files NUME is a dummy and atoms are numbered sequentially on input;
+line 5) NATOM, number of atoms with explicit x, y, z coordinates lines 6) NATOI M lines, each with: NUME X, Y, Z MLC ISPEN QRG, where NUME: atom sequence number: in oih files, atoms need not be input in sequential order; in .oeh files NUME is a dummy and atoms are numbered sequentially on input; X, Y, Z: fractional oblique (crystal) or angstrom orthogonal (single molecule) coordinates; MLC: number of fragment the atom belongs to (e.g. $=1$ or $=2$ for a crystal with two molecules in the ASU or for solute and solvent) ISPEN: atomic species code number (see Table 1.1); QRG: atomic point-charge parameter.